mickymacirl/CI-P3-FruitHM/README.md

 As a User, I want to:

 * play the game clearly across different devices
-* play an attractive game with movement
+* play an attractive game
 * understand how to play the game
 * have the choice to easily play again or quit
 * alert to incorrect input
 * know what incorrect input has been input
-* know how many attempts are have left
+* know how many attempts are left
 * play a game that is not timed

 ### Program Goals